plast-lab/doop/documentation.md

 **Note**: To add a new analysis option to the framework, we need to:

-* define the option in the `ANALYSIS_OPTIONS` list (and the CLI and the WebUI will automatically adjust to its usage),
+* define the option in the `ANALYSIS_OPTIONS` list (and the CLI and the WebUI will automatically adjust to its usage).
+For String options, it is currently necessary to define the argName of the option.
 * implement the validation/checks required for the new option (if any) in the `doop.AnalysisFactory`,
 * update the implementation of `doop.Analysis` to take into account the new option during the execution of the analysis phases.